silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [x] transactions: display mempool transactions in transactions

 ## Bugs
+- [ ] negative amounts (outflows) aren't utxos should be there for not selectable.
-- [ ] dc1qaflwqfck8tgq9uj7pq8de9zjfxekvqtkf57qv9 should show 7 transactions not just 1
+- [x] dc1qaflwqfck8tgq9uj7pq8de9zjfxekvqtkf57qv9 should show 7 transactions not just 1
 - [ ] better error messages and notifications
 - [ ] if no or wrong private key, transaction fee cannot be calculated?
 Could it be partially signed with a public-key instead?
 - [ ] when iterating over utxos, datatable doesn't update reactively (but counters are doing so)